UJDuran/milestoneOne_T6/Specification.md

 ##### Preconditions
 - Users have account.
-- Users have flashcards.
+- Users must have at least one flashcard.
 - Markdown file should be provide as input

 ##### Triggers
-- With input a markdown file:
+With input a markdown file:

 - Users input file

 With output flashcard:

 - Click option “share” on the top-right of the flashcard.

 ##### Primary Sequence